EthanNguyenPM/groq_ai_zsh_suggestions/README.md

 ### 3. Clone the Groq AI Suggestions Repository

 Clone the repository into your custom plugins folder in `Oh My Zsh`.
-This ensures that the plugin is available each time you start the terminal:
+This ensures that the plugin is available to use by `zsh`:

 ```zsh
 git clone https://github.com/ThanhTanPM2000/groq_ai_zsh_suggestions.git ~/.oh-my-zsh/custom/plugins/groq_ai_zsh_suggestions